yashbrahmbhatt/LazyFramework/README.md

 <hr />

 # Usage
-You essentially just copy subfolders under Dispatcher, Performer, or Reporter into the root directory of the project.
+You essentially just copy subfolders under Dispatcher, Performer, or Reporter templates into the root directory of the project.
 This saves you some time instead of manually creating those workflows from the templates through Studio since the copied files are not considered templates.

 The first thing you will need to do is update all of the Invoke Workflow activities within your module to the path you copied it to.
 This is because they currently point to the files in the .templates folder, which shouldn't be altered.